Eva-Lena Lundgren

-Eva-Lena Lundgren (born 1961) is a Swedish model, and a former Miss Sweden 1981.
+Eva-Lena Lundgren (born 1961) is a Swedish model and beauty pageant titleholder who was crowned Miss Sweden 1981.

 Later in 1981 she finished in third place at the Miss Universe 1981 pageant and fourth place at Miss Europe.
 Lundgren was awarded the Miss Scandinavia crown the same year in Helsinki, Finland.

 She later became Eva-Lena Pilotti.
 As of 2007, she was a Montessori Latin and Greek teacher in Amsterdam, Netherlands, and had three children.